-Before their initial session, or free trial begins, LWP clients fill out the the basic forms to provide information on their fitness level, goals, expectations and experience.
+When getting client’s feedback, it’s easy to get intimidated by the whole process.
+It can feel overwhelming to hear lots of opinions, and even more so, implementing them to improve customer satisfaction.
+However, the process is quite simple.
+Before their initial session, or free trial begins, LWP clients fill out the basic forms to provide information on their fitness level, goals, expectations and experience.
 Combined with their personal interview, and observation of functional movements, an accurate assessment for a Subjective Objective Assessment Plan (SOAP) is reached.

 Client communication needs to continue during each session.
-I find this happens naturally at the beginning and endings of sessions.
+As the studio owner and Pilates instructor, I find this happens naturally at the beginning and endings of sessions.
 Asking clients to give input before starting, and asking for feedback at the finish is an easy habit.
 It yields good information for the direction of the day’s session and the effectiveness of the time spent, spoken in the client’s own words.
 Clients learning how to communicate succinctly about their physicality is a skill that requires opportunity to practice.
 It can be uncomfortable and a struggle for some at the beginning, but a skill worth building.

 There also needs to be an overall review and a reset of SOAP after a longer cycle of time.
 I find this happens naturally at the completion, or at the start, of a purchased five pack or ten package of privates.
 Looking back with clients over a set period of completed workouts establishes an opportune time to refocus and redefine.
 First, we discuss accomplishments.
 Most clients are amazing at the progress they made when we look back at what they achieved.
 You may need to assist them in recognizing their progress.
 People can be self conscious about acknowledging physical achievement, or not realize what to look for, i.e., disciplining oneself to a physical commitment (showing up) is a big achievement for clients who have not incorporated workout sessions in their life’s schedule before.
 After assessing achievements, we move onto redefining and renewing direction and goals.